China sentences Australian man to death for drug smuggling

 "This is someone's loved one regardless of poor life choices," another agreed.

-While one said: "How is this acceptable?"
+One said: "How is this acceptable?"

 Others however said it served as a reminder to "respect local laws when overseas".

-According to Chinese state media, Gillespie was stopped by customs officers on December 31, 2013 at Guangzhou's Baiyun Airport after they allegedly detected 7.5kg of methamphetamine in his checked luggage.
+According to Chinese state media, Gillespie was stopped by Customs officers on December 31, 2013 at Guangzhou's Baiyun Airport after they allegedly detected 7.5kg of methamphetamine in his checked luggage.

-A number of Australians are currently detained in China.
+A number of Australians are detained in China.

-Australian New Zealander Peter Gardner has been in a Chinese jail since 2015 after he was caught allegedly trying to smuggle 30kg of methamphetamine into the country.
+Australian New Zealander Peter Gardner has been in a Chinese jail since 2015 after he was caught allegedly trying to smuggle 30kg of methamphetamine out of the country.

 He is also facing the death penalty.